davedoesdev/authorize-jwt/README.md

   - `{Integer} [jwt_max_token_expiry]` If set then all JSON Web Tokens must expire sooner than `jwt_max_token_expiry` seconds in the future (from the time they're presented).
 Defaults to `undefined`.

   - `{Boolean} [ANONYMOUS_MODE]` Whether to authorize all JSON Web Tokens without verifying their signatures.
 Note that tokens must always pass the [basic checks](https://github.com/davedoesdev/node-jsjws#jwtprototypeverifyjwtbykeyjwt-options-key) performed by `node-jsjws`.
+Defaults to `false`.

 - `{Function} cb` Function called with the result of creating the authorizer.
 It will receive the following arguments: